The Law and Limits of Quarantine during Covid-19 Pandemic

 Covid-19 has circumnavigated the globe at a rapid pace.
 Governments and healthcare officials are struggling with the mounting waves of cases and how to effectively manage the crisis.
 Public movement has been, and continues to be, a prime area for management.
-Quarantines and travel bans have been implemented and change almost daily.
+Quarantines and travel bans have been implemented during the pandemic, and are subject to change.

 States have the power and authority to implement these restrictions in response to a public health threat.
 For example, the tristate area of New York, New Jersey, and Connecticut have a coordinated approach of asking its residents to ‘self-quarantine’ at home even if healthy, preventing large gatherings, and closing nonessential retail businesses.

 Federal government can intervene as well, but its power is limited.
 Quarantine is an option at the federal level if there is a concern related to disease spread over state lines or national borders.
 For example, nonessential travel between the United States and its neighbors Mexico and Canada has been restricted.
 In general, courts will be reluctant to interfere unless the quarantine is unreasonable or appears motivated by racial animus.
 For example, a quarantine during the bubonic plague of 1900 in San Francisco was struck down as being racially motivated and not suited to prevent spread of disease.
 On the other hand, two California universities were permitted to quarantine faculty and students during a measles outbreak.